osohq/oso/new-docs/content/any/project/design-principles.md

 authorization logic spread throughout a codebase, which can be hard to maintain, modify, debug, and secure.

-oso is designed to solve these problems based on three principles, which we’ll describe briefly here, then in more detail below.
+Oso is designed to solve these problems based on three principles, which we’ll describe briefly here, then in more detail below.

 **1. Separation of concerns, but not data.** Authorization logic is distinct